jamieliu386/HOTH7-firebase-workshop/README.md

     });
 ```

-Here, we are using `onSnapshot` to listen for changes to the "memes" collection.
+Here, we are using `onSnapshot` method provided by firebase to listen for changes to the "memes" collection.
 Each time a document is added, changed, or removed from the collection, we
 recieve a query snapshot.
 This snapshot captures the current contents, and is
 updated every time the contents change.